WilsonCWong/wilsons-notes/README.md

 # Wilson's Notes<!-- omit in toc -->
-A compilation of all my notes for the various subjects and topics I've learned.
+A compilation of all my personal notes that I took for the various subjects and topics I've learned or am learning.

 ## Table of Contents<!-- omit in toc -->
 - [Web Development](#web-development)